 SOCIAL DETERMINANTS OF HEALTH

 - WHO Commission on the Social Determinants of Health (2005-2008).
 The Commission, chaired by Prof. Sir Michael Marmot, was established to support countries to address the social determinants of ill-health and health inequalities.
 As one of the four members of the scientific secretariat (University College London), I was responsible for scientific interaction between the Knowledge Networks, the high-level Commissioners, and the Chair.
 As such, I collaborated intensively with the Commission‘s international Early Child Development Knowledge Network, Measurement and Evidence Knowledge Network, and Knowledge Network on Women and Gender Equity.
 I led the writing of four chapters of the Final Report (Chapter 5: Equity from the Start; Chapter 8: Social Protection Across the Life-course; Chapter 13: Gender Equity; and Chapter 16: The Social Determinants of Health: Monitoring, Research, and Training).

 I am involved in teaching in the NIHES Master’s program and in teaching of medical students at Erasmus MC.

-- For medical students, I teach “Theme 3c, Physicians and Public Health” (‘Arts en Volksgezondheid’).
+For medical students, I teach “Theme 3c, Physicians and Public Health” (‘Arts en Volksgezondheid’) and I teach in the minor Global Health.
 I also supervise 3rd year medical students for their public health community projects.

-- I supervise Master thesis projects of medical students and NIHES students.
-Quite some of these students have been able to publish the work for their thesis in international peer reviewed journals.
+I supervise Master thesis projects of, among others, medical students and NIHES students.
+Several of these students have been able to publish their work in international peer reviewed journals:

 Most relevant publications